 Coupling pieces are components that connect pipes and hoses securely, leak-tight, and with load-bearing capacity.
 In hydraulic and pneumatic systems for demolition, gutting works, and tunnel construction, they provide the basis for reliable media routing.
-In applications with tools from Darda GmbH—such as when using concrete demolition shears or rock and concrete splitters—coupling pieces create the hydraulic connection from the hydraulic power unit through lines to the cylinder, the shear, or the cutter.
+In applications with tools from Darda GmbH – such as when using concrete demolition shears or rock and concrete splitters – coupling pieces create the hydraulic connection from the hydraulic power unit through lines to the cylinder, the shear, or the cutter.
 Their quality determines performance, tightness, occupational safety, and downtime on the construction site.
+Consistent component selection, documented assembly, and preventive maintenance reduce unplanned stops and extend service life under harsh operating conditions.

 Design types and functional principles of coupling pieces